davetcoleman/moveit_hrp2/README.md

 hrp2_moveit
 ===========

-Workspace for MoveIt! manipulation integration with HRP2 and HRP2NT.
+Workspace for MoveIt! manipulation integration with HRP2NT.
+Note that the HRP2 model (URDF) is private, so this repo is not useful unless you have access to hrp2jsknt_description.

-Private because its has the URDFs of HRP2 in it.

 ## Install